-As an introvert and someone who is extremely asocial, my vegan activism consists of doing things on the internet and staying away from large crowds of people.
+As an introvert and someone who is extremely anxious, my vegan activism consists of doing things on the internet and staying away from large crowds of people.
 It’s what I came to terms with and how I was born to be in this world.

-But being introverted and asocial never kept me from not trying new things and growing as a person, it actually pushed me even further, because I know that I need to work even harder to beat all those extroverted humans who thrive on attention and social interaction.
+But being introverted and anxious never kept me from not trying new things and growing as a person, it actually pushed me even further, because I know that I need to work even harder to beat all those extroverted humans who thrive on attention and social interaction.

 Today I want to talk to you, vegan activist to a vegan activist, about some skills that you can develop or upgrade to become an even better spokesperson for the animals.

 If you are ready, here are 5 ways to upgrade your vegan activist skills:

 - Learn how to be better at public speaking.
 I know, this is the biggest fear of most people on this planet but I promise you that it’s not that hard.
 I became quite good at standing in front of people and talking when I was in acting school but I also attend seminars and workshops on the topic of public speaking.

 - Learn other languages, and by other languages I mean: learn English.
 I am quite confident with my English speaking skills, although I am absolutely aware that I still make grammar mistakes and my accent is not the loveliest thing to listen to.
 Speaking English, if this is not your first language, is sadly very important in 2018, so sign up for classes or watch one of the millions of videos on YouTube.
 I also wrote a post on how to learn languages easily that you can read here.
 Other languages that are good to be fluent in are Spanish, Russian and Chinese.

 - Take better care of your health.
 We don’t really think of health as a skill, but when you are the spokesperson for a lifestyle that you claim can make your healthier and happier, you need to walk the walk.
 Look, it’s not about having perfect skin and being super fit, but get your blood tested and try to meditate once or twice a week (at least).